sharpjs/DependencyQueue/README.md

 queue.Complete(item);
 ```

-Once an item is completed, any items that depended on the completed item become
+Once an item is completed, any other items that depended on it become available
-available to be dequeued if they have no other outstanding dependencies.
+to be dequeued if those items have no other outstanding dependencies.

-`Dequeue()`, `DequeueAsync()`, and `Complete()` are thread-safe.
-For full
-thread safety information, see the [Thread Safety](#thread-safety) section
-below.

 The dequeue methods support an optional predicate parameter.
 If the caller
 provides a predicate, the queue tests the `Value` of each ready-to-dequeue item
 against the predicate and yields the first item for which the predicate returns
 `true`.
 If the predicate does not return `true` for any ready-to-dequeue item,
-then the dequeue method blocks until an item becomes available that does
+then the dequeue method waits until an item becomes available that does satisfy
-satisfy the predicate.
+the predicate.

 ```csharp
 var item = await queue.DequeueAsync(